NPellet/lambda-wrappers/README.md

   .addSecretSource<META>()( // Note here the "special" syntax, due to the fact that typescript doesn't have partial type inference at the time of writing
       "HashicorpVault",
       otherSecrets,
+      ( aws ) => { // aws is a convenience function helping with auto-completion, based on the secrets passed to the manager in .setAWSSecrets() return {
+            // With auto-completion if you're using VSCode :) !
+            "authKey": aws("Hashicorp", "Auth", true),
+            "otherKey": aws("Hashicorp", "OtherInfo" ) // Required defaults to true
+        };
+      },
       async ( toFetch, awsSecrets ) => {
           /*
             toFetch is of type